Quick facts

 Medium-frequency insect pests

-These pests will only show up on occasion.
+These pests show up occasionally.
 Watch for signs of them, so you can catch them early.

 - Cyclamen mites